cs-fullstack-2020-spring/javascript-set11b-array-MaryHooker/README.md

 2. Add four names to the array.
 3. Print the array

-#### Exercise 2
-1. Create an array with 5 numbers in it.
-2. Print the numbers.

 #### Exercise 3
 1. Create an array with 4 names.